 This lowest level takes into account a need for protection against nuisance exposure.
 The environment must be considered safe without potential or actual hazards.
 The work uniform still requires safety features in long sleeves, protective shoes, and items such as hats or goggles.

 For some, the EPA and OSHA standards levels leave too much wiggle room and come across as ill-defined.
 The National Fire Protection Association (NFPA) steps beyond to offer a separate set of standards.
-The first edition was released in 2012 and deals primarily with liquid solvent and splash protection.
-The second came about in 2016 and covers vapor protection.
+The first edition released in 2012 deals primarily with liquid solvent and splash protection.
+The second released in 2016 and covers vapor protection.
 The NFPA standards also include emergency chemical flash fire encounters.
 This covers both vapor and liquid protections.

 The second edition NFPA 1991 issues standards for hazardous material emergencies.
 These are not meant to be worn long-term so comfort is less of an issue, maximizing protection.